-READY SOON.
 Also known as Navy Blue, which rather gives away the intense colour of the large flowerheads which are held on erect stems over the strappy foliage in mid- to late summer.
 One of the very best and very hardy.
 Full sun.
 Moist but well drained soil.
 36 in.
 2 litre pot.

 We like agastaches for their highly aromatic leaves and long flowering period.
-This bushy upright plant has spikes of deep pink flowers from midsummer to the frosts.
+This bushy upright plant has spikes of deep reddish pink flowers from midsummer to the frosts.
 Best in the sun.
 Any well drained soil.
 Quite compact at 2 ft.
 1 litre pot.

+AVAILABLE AGAIN 2016.
 Lady’s Mantle is a lovely plant, with its scalloped leaves and frothy yellow flowers in summer, but it can get a bit big for its boots.
 This variety solves this problem, being smaller in all its parts, but just as lovely.
 Sun or semi-shade.
 Moist fertile soil.
 10 in.
 1 litre pot.

-READY EARLY SUMMER.
-A native of the United States and only rarely seen over here, this is a spectacular plant with tall stems clothed in needle-like leaves and, through the summer, clouds of starry blue flowers.
+AVAILABLE 2016.
+The parent species is a native of the United States only rarely seen over here: Blue Ice is a spectacular plant with erect stems clothed in dark green willowy leaves and, in early summer, clouds of starry blue flowers.
 It puts on a second star turn in the autumn when the foliage colours golden yellow.
 Sun or semi-shade.
 Moist but well...

+SORRY, CURRENTLY SOLD OUT.
 The name makes this plant sound a sturdy and dependable fellow, and so it is - a solid base of elliptical dark green rather hairy leaves and branching flowering spikes bearing clusters of intense blue flowers, not especially large in themselves but creating quite an impact.
 Will happily stand to attention in your border.
-Sun or semi-shade.
-Moist but...
+Sun...

-See it and fall in love.
+AVAILABLE AGAIN 2016.See it and fall in love.
 Yes, it’s that good.
 A sturdy plant with glossy, finely-cut, virtually black foliage that has real presence.
 Add to that sprays of fluffy pink flowers that emerge from purple buds and ... enough said.
 Amazing.
 Best in some shade.
 Moist fertile soil.
 3 ft.
 2 litre pot.